marttivesalainen/devops-with-docker/Part1/1.12/README.md

 First clone or download [this](https://github.com/docker-hy/backend-example-docker) and [that](https://github.com/docker-hy/frontend-example-docker) and follow the installing instructions from both projects.

-Place the Dockerfiles (backend & frontend) in the root of corresponding projects and run.
+Place the Dockerfiles (backend & frontend) in the roots of corresponding projects and run:

 ```
 docker build -t backend-example-docker .